Lakens/ANOVApower/README.md

 To make sure the plots and tables with simulation results are easy to interpret, it really helps to name all factors and levels.
 You can enter the labels in the ‘labelnames’ variable.
+You can also choose not to specify names.
+Then all factors are indicated by letters (a, b, c) and all levels by numbers (a1, a2, a3).

 For the 2x3 design we have been using as an example, where there are 2 factors (condition and time of measurement), the first with 2 levels